 Coeur d'Alene is a medium-sized city located in the state of Idaho.
 With a population of 49,122 people and 11 constituent neighborhoods, Coeur d'Alene is the seventh largest community in Idaho.

-Unlike some cities, Coeur d'Alene isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coeur d'Alene are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coeur d'Alene is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Coeur d'Alene is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Coeur d'Alene who work in office and administrative support (13.33%), sales jobs (13.18%), and food service (9.19%).
+There are especially a lot of people living in Coeur d'Alene who work in office and administrative support (13.36%), sales jobs (13.33%), and food service (8.81%).

-The education level of Coeur d'Alene citizens is a little higher than the average for US cities and towns: 23.68% of adults in Coeur d'Alene have at least a bachelor's degree.
+The citizens of Coeur d'Alene are slightly better educated than the national average of 21.84% for all cities and towns, with 24.42% of adults in Coeur d'Alene having a bachelor's degree or advanced degree.

 The people who call Coeur d'Alene home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coeur d'Alene residents report their race to be White, followed by Asian.
-Important ancestries of people in Coeur d'Alene include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Coeur d'Alene include Irish, English, Italian, and Norwegian.

 The most common language spoken in Coeur d'Alene is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.